L.A. State of Mind

 L.A.
-State of Mind is the second studio album by the English singer Mel B, credited under her full name, Melanie Brown.
+State of Mind is the second studio album by the English singer-songwriter Mel B, credited under her full name, Melanie Brown.
 The only single was "Today", for which Brown completed a two-week promotional tour in the United Kingdom.
 The single entered and peaked at number forty-one.

 Background and composition

 After leaving Virgin Records in 2001, Brown was not interested working in music again.
 During this time, Brown was dedicated to television and acting – starring the first season of drama series Burn It, presenting the TV show This Is My Moment and recording the films LD 50 Lethal Dose, The Seat Filler, Telling Lies and the documentary Voodoo Princess.
 In 2004, she debuted on stage in the musical Rent as the role of Mimi Marquez, and this encouraged her return to music.
 In August, Brown revealed that she was recording her second album, but did not sign with a label.
 Temporarily, she created her own label, Amber Café, just to release the album.

 Whilst recording the album, Brown stated that she did not want hip hop sounds, but instead focused on acoustic music.
-Brown had announced that the Grammy-winner Darkchild would produce some songs, but declined to give visibility to her friends, the independent producers Kevin Malpass and Laurie Jay.
 Brown said L.A.
 State of Mind was a personal album with introspective themes and based on piano melodies and acoustic guitar sounds.
-She revealed that recorded the songs in her kitchen, using only the microphone and some equipment for a few sessions with friends.
+She recorded the songs in her kitchen.
 She performed some songs at various showcases in the United States before releasing the album to test the public reaction.

 Release

 L.A.
 State of Mind was released on 27 June 2005 by Amber Café in United Kingdom.
 It was released in two formats: as a regular CD and as a limited edition with a 30-minute DVD an in-depth documentary filmed and directed by Mark McConnell, detailing Brown's life in Los Angeles.
-Brown had moved a few months ago to the United States and the documentary shows their intimate moments in the new country and her personal and professional questions.
 Ten years later, on 11 December 2015, the album was released in United States and Japan only by Right Recordings with a limited physical edition.
 On 8 January 2016, the standard edition of L.A.
 State of Mind was released in Canada by Universal Music.